DerGuru/The-Resonant/Parts/The_Resonant Part 1 - Lost and Found.md

 No coffee ...“Ah yes, I forgot to get some yesterday.
 Well, tea it is.”

-He paused by the sink, mug in hand. <br />
+He paused by the sink, mug in hand. \
 "Something low still lingered behind his thoughts - not a sound, not a feeling.
-Just the shape of one.”<br />
+Just the shape of one.”\
 He blinked it away.“Definitely no more dumplings."

 Jason went to the bathroom, staring at the mirror above the sink.
 A hum had started maybe a minute ago - low, steady, more felt than heard.
 Not electric.
 Not mechanical.
 A resonance, almost musical, but without tone.